glennjones/elsewhere-mapper/README.md

 # node-socialgraph-mapper

-A social graph mapper for node.js.
+A social graph node mapper for node.js.

 ## Install